Hot quark matter and merger remnants: The model

 Naively, comparing (\ref{q1}) to the well-known Cornell potential \( V(r_*) = -\beta/r_* + \sigma r_* + V_0 \), where \(\beta\) is the single-gluon exchange strength and \(V_0\) is the quark self-energy, captures both the confinement and asymptotically free behavior \cite{Eichten:1978tg}.
 The third term in (\ref{q1}) can be correlated with the single-gluon exchange term and $V_0 \sim m_{i0}$.
 In this case, the sign of \(C\) becomes crucial, as a positive \(C\) indicates repulsive interactions between the quarks, while a negative \(C\) implies attractive interactions.
 These differences in interaction lead to distinct physical consequences for the system.
 A negative \(C\) was found in \cite{Chen:2021fdj}, which focuses on strangelets with lower gravitational masses.
 However, to study stars with higher gravitational masses within the 2 \(\rm M_\odot\) threshold, it was established that a positive \(C\) is preferable \cite{daSilva:2023okq, Backes:2020fyw}.
 A positive \(C\) is similar to the interactions observed in multi-quark systems \cite{Huang:2023jec, Martens:2006ac} or in quark-antiquark pairs within certain color configurations \cite{Wang:2023jqs}.
 This attractive interaction has been determined to be suitable for obtaining higher maximum stellar masses in other phenomenological quark models \cite{rodrigues2010quark, Albino:2021zml,alford2007quark,franzon2012self,klahn2015vector, Lopes_2021,song2019effective,otto2020nonperturbative}.

 The Cornell potential has been widely explored in QCD-inspired phenomenology and lQCD and has been proven to show characteristics consistent with the behavior of QCD matter.
 The full expression for the finite DDQM becomes

 From (\ref{q1}), the confining strength is represented by \(D\), while the Coulomb-like strength is represented by \(C\).
-Their values can be determined through a stability analysis of the resulting quark star (QS) at \(T=0\).
+Their values can be determined through a stability analysis of the resulting QS at \(T=0\).
 In quenched lQCD, the \(T_C\) has been determined to be approximately \(T_C \sim 270 \, \text{MeV}\) \cite{Fukushima:2003fw, Laermann:2003cv, Guenther:2020jwe, Aoki:2006br}.